 2. Analyze competitors for the new target keyword

-While some tools can show you good indicators of how tough the competition is for a given keyword, you should also use your intuition to judge that yourself.
+While some tools can show you good indicators of how tough the competition is for a given keyword, and the difficulty of potential keywords, it’s always important to not put all your faith in these tools.
+Instead you should use the data as a frame of reference, in order to make an informed decision for yourself.

 3. Use a keyword tool to find the right phrase